Child Care and Early Education

 One Hope United Child Development Centers cater to the individual needs of each community, child and family in our care.
 We nurture children’s growth and partner with parents to help children become independent, self-confident, inquisitive learners.
-Our centers use the Creative Curriculum, through which teachers design a classroom environment that includes learning centers such as blocks, dramatic play, art, library, math and science, sand and water, music and movement, cooking, literacy and computers.
-Through active involvement with this environment, children learn to understand the world around them, make choices and explore through hands-on activities.
+Our curriculum-based programs focus on preparing students to succeed when they enter kindergarten.
+Visit your center’s page to schedule a tour!

 - School Age